maxburian/SAXS_py3/doc/SAXSSchema.rst

     {"CutPosition": "0"}

-.. _CutWidth:
+.. _CutMargin:

-CutWidth
+CutMargin
 --------------------

-Number of pixels in normal direction to include in cut average.
+Number of pixels left and right from  cut to include into the average .

 :Type: